sturmf/regatta-angular2/e2e_tests/README.md

 # Run

-This Protractor configuration assumes we serve the Angular frontend at http://localhost:8080/.
+This Protractor configuration assumes that we serve the Angular frontend at http://localhost:8080/.

 * webdriver-manager start
 * protractor conf.js